Our Upcoming Events

 ADA Volunteer Policy

-The City of Oakland Public Works Agency offers a wide variety of volunteer opportunities.
+City of Oakland Public Works offers a wide variety of volunteer opportunities.
 We encourage individuals with disabilities to volunteer their time and efforts.
 Some volunteer opportunities may be located in areas without a designed path of travel and may require significant physical labor.
 To discuss available volunteer opportunities, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).